botman/botman/README.md

 BotMan provides a `Conversation` object that is used to string together several messages, including questions for the user, into a cohesive unit.
-BotMan conversations provide useful methods that enable developers to craft complex conversational user interfaces that may span a several minutes of dialog with a user, without having to manage the complexity of connecting multiple incoming and outgoing messages across multiple API calls into a single function.
+BotMan conversations provide useful methods that enable developers to craft complex conversational user interfaces that may span several minutes of dialog with a user, without having to manage the complexity of connecting multiple incoming and outgoing messages across multiple API calls into a single function.